-All low-level concerns about a member of staff will be reported to the DSL or Deputy DSL in their absence.
+All low-level concerns about a member of staff will be reported to the DSL or Deputy DSL in their absence, who will inform the Head of School (unless the latter is the subject of the concern, in which case, the safeguarding proprietor will be informed).
 If the concern related to a person employed by a supply agency, that concern will be recorded, shared with the Head of School and also the supply agency or employer.
 Records of Low-level concerns will be recorded in writing, in the same manner as allegations that meet the harms threshold to ensure that any patterns in behaviour are identified and a course of action decided upon.

-SEQUENCE OF EVENTS TO BE FOLLOWED WHEN A CHILD DISCLOSES ABUSE OR NEGLECT
+SEQUENCE OF EVENTS TO BE FOLLOWED WHEN A CHILD DISCLOSES ABUSE, NEGLECT OR EXPLOITATION